Japan Trip Planner: Important Things To Know Before Traveling To Japan

 - Portable Umbrella: This is handy for rain but also for shade too!
 However, if you don’t want to bring an umbrella you can easily buy one at any convenience store in Japan or a number of 100 yen shops!

 - Bug Spray: This is especially important if you are traveling during the summer months and to more mountainous or rural areas.
+I prefer Ben’s bug wipes because they’re easy to pack and work well.

 - Travel First Aid Kit: While there are many pharmacies and places to purchase over-the-counter medications in Japan you can save yourself the hassle of translating each item and bring a few of your own OTC medications such as Ibuprofen, aspirin, stool softeners, Immodium, antibiotic ointment, band-aids, etc.